 - Data integration.
 To form and maintain data warehouses, ETL tools are used – tools that provide data extraction and transformation, i.e. reduction to the required format, and loading data in the storage or another database.

 - Presentation of data.
 Various graphical tools are used to present data – reports, graphs, and charts.
-Dashboards are common data visualization tools that display results in the form of indicators and scales that allow monitoring the current values ??of selected indicators, compare them with the minimum/maximum permissible ones, and thus identify potential threats to business.
+Dashboards are common data visualization tools that display results in the form of indicators and scales that allow monitoring the current values of selected indicators, comparing them with the minimum/maximum permissible ones, and thus identifying potential threats to the business.